pilagod/gorm-cursor-paginator/README.md

 }
 ```

-We need to construct a `paginator.Paginator` based on struct fields on `User` .
-First we have to import `paginator`:
+We need to construct a `paginator.Paginator` based on fields of `User` struct.
+First we import `paginator`:

 ```go
 import (